sudo-tv2norge/tv2-cloudfoundation/blueprints/networking/ilb-connection-options/walkthrough/README.md

 - Idle Timeout<br>
   how long to keep a Connection Tracking entry if Session Affinity < 5-tuple and Tracking Mode is per session, otherwise default to 10m

+*using per connection tracking with coarser session affinity might change the selected backend for a new connection when backends are added or removed*

 ## Disabling connection persistence

 ![](persisted%20connection%20disabled.png)